UNT-RITS/Tutorials/README.md

  - What is Machine Learning?

  - How to code your own model?

 ## 2. Matlab

-Content:
+Content: :soon:

 ## 3. R

-Content:
+Content: :soon: